 If you are operating on a small budget, the keyword planner enables you to see which keywords have lower competition and are cheaper to bid on.

 4. Negative keywords

 Just as important as thinking about who you want to target, is who you don’t want to target.
 PPC campaigns allow you to filter this traffic out with “negative” keywords so that your advert won’t show to users who aren’t relevant.

 Keeping an eye on your conversion tracking enables you to see the number of time your goal has been achieved, which is important for determining your ROI.

 It also allows you to look at the attribution tracking to view the conversion pathway, in order to look at areas to improve, for example, are there any changes to make the landing page better.

-If this blog has inspired you to try PPC campaigns for your firm, why not give us a call.
+Inspired to try PPC campaigns for your firm?
+Why not give us a call.